jwarlick/jwarlick/README.md

 ### Why hello there! 👋

 I'm John Warlick.
-I'd describe myself as a data scientist with interests in content analytics, optimization and user analytics, but I enjoy using data to solve problems of any shape.
+I'd describe myself as a data analyst with interests in content analytics, optimization and user analytics, but I enjoy using data to solve problems of any shape.
 I also like digging into data just for fun, which is a big part of why I've switched into this career from being a creative in the music industry.

 I currently attend the UCLA Anderson School of Management's Master of Science in Data Analytics program, where I'm in the Class of 2021.